 Interview by Best Actor Award – New York

-Hi Tina, Hi Tommy!
-Thank you for granting this interview and sincere congratulations on your ‘Outstanding Performance’ Award as an Ensemble!
-You played two of the characters in the film ‘Diamonds & Rust’.
+Hi Revell, Hi Luke!
+Thank you for granting this interview and sincere congratulations on your ‘Outstanding Performance’ Award!
+You played the lead characters in the film ‘Thick as Thieves’.
 What should the audience expect to see?

 Tell us more about your characters.
-Who are Alice and Steven?
 What is their personality like?

 What did each of you do to prepare for the role?
 Where did you get the inspiration from in order to give depth to your character?

-Without giving anything away, what is your favourite line of dialogue and why?
+Without giving anything away, what is the favourite line of dialogue for both of you and why?

 Is there any fun facts from the shooting you would like to share?

 Let’s talk about the Cast.
-How was it to play along with your colleagues Adam DeCarlo, R. Ward Duffy, Allison Poccia and Patricia Mauceri?
-What is the key to a homogeneous and successful Ensemble?
+How was it to play along with your colleagues?

-What is the message that ‘Diamonds & Rust’ and/or your character conveys?
+What is the message that ‘Thick as Thieves’ and/or your character convey?